metey17/SE3355_Final/README.md

 - Multilingual support

 ## Data Model
 The data model is built on MySQL.
-Our main data models are:
+My main data models are:
 - **User**: User information and authentication.
   - `name`: String
   - `email`: String